mothur/mothur.github.io/_wiki/shhh.seqs.md

 redirect_from: '/wiki/Shhh.seqs.html'
 ---
-The **shhh.seqs** command is a mothur-based rewrite of Chris Quince\'s sequence denoising algorithm, SeqNoise [1](https://code.google.com/p/ampliconnoise/).
+The **shhh.seqs** command is a mothur-based rewrite of Chris Quince's sequence denoising algorithm, SeqNoise [1](https://code.google.com/p/ampliconnoise/).
 (Note: SeqNoise is one of two algorithms in the AmpliconNoise pipeline.
 The other, PyroNoise, runs first and takes as input the raw flowgrams.
 A mothur implementation of